64kramsystem/personal_notes/topics/bevy.md

 ### Commands

 WATCH OUT!!
 Commands are flushed at the end of a stage; this includes Resources, that when inserted, can't be queried until the next stage!
+This also applies to entities despawning (which are visible until the end of the stage).

 Commands add/remove/update stuff: